 To help combat soft default, we need to strive for increased efficiencies throughout services offered and ensure fiscal sustainability in user fees and tax rates.
-This is not a call for higher user fees or higher taxes, its simply pointing out that we need to establish the right user fees and tax rates to achieve fiscal sustainability.
+This is not a call for higher user fees or higher taxes.
+We simply need to ensure we have established the right user fees and tax rates to achieve fiscal sustainability.

-45. CREATE EFFICIENCIES AND ADDRESS FISCAL SUSTAINABILITY WITHIN PUBLIC SERVICES.
+48. CREATE EFFICIENCIES AND ADDRESS FISCAL SUSTAINABILITY WITHIN PUBLIC SERVICES.